Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 - Absorption Correction: details of the absorption correction type, details, Tmax and Tmin.
 - Publication: details of CCDC numbers, authors and journals.
 - Reference: details on the published structure
 - Source Files: Olex2 will extract as much information from the files present in your structure folder as possible.
 To do this, it tries to locate various files that might contain useful information and will add this information to what it already knows about your structure.
-This tool allows you to see what these files are and if we've used a 'wrong' file, you can point Olex2 in the right direction.
+This tool allows you to see what these files are and if we've used a `wrong' file, you can point Olex2 in the right direction.

 ### Generating a Report
 Under `@Work|Report` are three boxes giving options on including an Image and changing the Style and Template used to generate a report.
 Select the options then either click on Make Report or the Report tab heading.
 An html report will be generated and saved into the folder containing the current structure.